 Regression analyses of gaze behaviour

 We performed two linear mixed effects regressions of total dwell time towards an AOI in each trial, separate for attraction and compromise trials (Supplemental Figure 1).
 In the first ("full trial") model, the dependent variable was total dwell time towards an AOI across the full trial.
-This model used the following predictors: Vertical position (row, centred: -0.5 = top row, +0.5, bottom row), horizontal position (column, centred: -1 = left, 0 = , +1 = right), attribute (dummy coding probability attribute p), within dimension attribute rank (centred, -1 = worst, 0 = intermediate, +1 = best on attribute), target (dummy coded), decoy (dummy coded) and a dummy coded predictor for the ultimately chosen alternative.
+This model used the following predictors: Vertical position (row, centred: -0.5 = top row, +0.5, bottom row), horizontal position (column, centred: -1 = left, 0 = centre, +1 = right), attribute (dummy coding probability attribute p), within dimension attribute rank (centred, -1 = worst, 0 = intermediate, +1 = best on attribute), target (dummy coded), decoy (dummy coded) and a dummy coded predictor for the ultimately chosen alternative.
 For the second model, we partitioned the dwell-data into five equally sized time-bins.
 The dependent variable in this model then was total dwell time towards an AOI within a time-bin.
 This model included the same predictors as the "full trial" model.
 Crucially, it also included interaction terms for each predictor with the time-bin variable, and time-bin as additional predictor.
 Both models included random intercepts and slopes for each participant.
 Bayesian posterior distributions of the regression weights were estimated using the bambi Python library (Yarkoni & Westfall, 2016), with default priors (Westfall, 2017), sampling four chains with 2000 samples each, after a tuning phase of 500 samples.
 Convergence was diagnosed visually and by means of the Gelman-Rubin statistic (R≤1.05 for all chains).

 Regression weight estimates are shown in Supplemental Figure 2.
 Across the trial, we find strong effects of position on dwell time, so that dwell times towards the top and left were longer.
 Significant negative interaction effects of the row and column predictors with time showed that these effects diminish across the trial.
 We also find a gaze-cascade effect (Mullett & Stewart, 2016; Shimojo, Simion, Shimojo, & Scheier, 2003), where dwell times to AOIs belonging to the ultimately chosen alternative are longer across the trial (and increasingly so throughout the trial, indicated by the positive interaction term with time).
 Dwell times to decoys decreased significantly during the trial, and across the full trial, dwell times to decoys were shorter than other alternatives.
 Similarly, dwell times towards probability attributes p shortened across the trial.
 Across the full trial, however, dwell times towards probability AOIs were not shorter than those to outcome AOIs.
 Finally, dwell times to target alternatives were longer across the trial in both compromise and attraction trials.
 In addition, this effect increased throughout the trial in compromise, but not in attraction trials.
 Note that these effects are independent of the effect of choice, as choice is a separate predictor in the model.
 We could not find an association between the attribute rank (being the worst, best, or intermediate item on an attribute) and dwell time.